Workflow-Manager-admin/note-organizer-45551-45775/notes_frontend/supabase.md

 ## Security advice
 - Never expose your service_role key or any admin secrets in frontend code.
 - Use anon/public API key and secure everything via RLS on the Supabase dashboard.

+## Troubleshooting / Next Steps

+- If you see errors about auth/RLS or "operator does not exist: bigint = uuid", see above for migration instructions.
+- Once migration is complete, re-apply RLS policies, and ensure frontend is redeployed.